 3 Holiday Survival Strategies

 Keep your head out of the sand: weigh yourself regularly, or, at least, keep your tight pants in the rotation.
 It’s much easier to lose 3 pounds than 15, but if you’ve only gained 3 you don’t necessarily know this without the aid of the scale or your tight pants.
-Use some kind of an app (such as the new True 180 app on Apple or Google Play) to log it so you can see trends.
+Use some kind of an app (such as the True 180 app on Apple or Google Play) to log it so you can see trends.

 Positive power of negativity: It’s trendy to tell people to “never feel guilty or bad about anything,” but that’s how sociopaths live (and why do we read books by sociopaths telling us how to live?!?).
 When you feel bad about eating the leftover Halloween candy in your house your emotions are trying to help you.
 Don’t rationalize or excuse your feelings.
 Don’t suppress them.
 Put your anxiety, guilt or remorse to work by throwing that shit out.
 Adults let their negative emotions reveal potential threats, or breaches of integrity so they can address them.
 The more you run from your feelings the more you’ll want to numb them.